-The ISCM was formed in 1974 by medically qualified microbiologists in clinical practice in Ireland on both sides of the border.
+The ISCM was formed in 1974 by medically qualified microbiologists in clinical practice in Ireland.
 It is recognised as a charity (CHY 13640) and uses its funds to promote the educational and professional activities of the Society.

-A council of the society consisting of 3 ordinary members and 3 office bearers: President, Secretary/Treasurer and Meeting Secretary, administers the functions of the society.
+A council of the society consisting of 3 office bearers: President, Secretary/Treasurer and Meeting Secretary, and 3 ordinary members administers the functions of the society.

-Membership is open to all Consultants and Trainees in Clinical Microbiology working in, or from Ireland.
+Membership is open to all Consultants, Specialists and Trainees in Clinical Microbiology working in, or from Ireland.
 Potential members must be proposed by two current members.
-The candidate is either accepted or rejected during the Business Meeting which occurs at every meeting of the ISCM.
+New nominations for membership are approved at each ISCM business meeting, held to coincide with the bi-annual academic meeting.

 Please see the Contacts page to contact members of the society.

 EUCAST – European Committee on Antimicrobial Susceptibility Testing